 Gov. Tony Evers included a proposal in his state budget plan to prevent that, but it was taken out by Republican lawmakers who control the Joint Finance Committee.

-In February, we detailed how much money it was costing local municipalities, including Grand Chute, in legal fees, lawsuit settlements and tax refunds.
+it was costing local municipalities, including Grand Chute, in legal fees, lawsuit settlements and tax refunds.

 As we reported, it has cost the town $678,457.51 in tax refunds between 2013 and 2017, split among three big-box stores.
 Plus, the town has pending property tax lawsuits from Walmart and Sam's Club.